mangalam-research/salve/README.rst

 they are represented as DOM trees).
 So salve contains no functionality to handle problems with well-formedness.
-Salve **can be used on malformed documents**, provided you take care of reporting malformedness issues yourself and strategize how you will pass events to salve.
+Salve **can be used on malformed documents**, provided you take care of reporting malformation issues yourself and strategize how you will pass events to salve.

 Multiple strategies are possible for using salve in a context where